Élisabeth Jacquet de La Guerre: Life and works

-Élisabeth-Claude Jacquet de La Guerre (née Jacquet) was born on March 17, 1665, into a family of musicians and master instrument-makers in the parish of Saint-Louis-en-l'Île, Paris.
-She came from a rich family of masons, musicians, composers, and instrument makers.
+Élisabeth-Claude Jacquet was born on March 17, 1665, into a family of musicians and master instrument-makers in the parish of Saint-Louis-en-l'Île, Paris.
 Her grandfather, Jehan Jacquet, and her father, Claude Jacquet, were harpsichord makers.
-Rather than just teaching his sons, Claude Jacquet taught both his sons and daughters how to survive and thrive in the world.
-This upbringing, support from her father, and her family's rich history of musicianship was a major stepping stone for her musical career.
-She received her initial musical education from her father.
-At the age of five, Louis XIV took notice of her when she performed, evidently as a child prodigy, at his palace of Versailles.
-This eventually led to her becoming a musician in the court of Louis XIV, the Sun King.
-She wrote most of her works for her king, which was common.
-As a teenager she was accepted into the French court where her education was supervised by the king's mistress, Françoise-Athénaïs, marquise de Montespan.
+Claude taught his sons and daughters how to survive and thrive in the world. Élisabeth received her initial musical education from her father.
+When she was five, Louis XIV, the "Sun King," took notice of her when she performed at his palace of Versailles.
+This eventually led to her becoming a musician in his court.
+She wrote most of her works under his patronage.{} As a teenager she was accepted into the French court, where her education was supervised by the king's mistress, Françoise-Athénaïs, marquise de Montespan.
 She stayed with the royal court until it moved to Versailles.
-In 1684 she married the organist Marin de La Guerre, son of the late organist at the Sainte-Chapelle, Michel de La Guerre.
-After her marriage she taught, composed, and gave concerts at home and throughout Paris, to great acclaim.
+In 1684, she married the organist Marin de La Guerre, son of the late organist at the Sainte-Chapelle, Michel de La Guerre.
+After her marriage she taught, composed and gave concerts at home and throughout Paris to great acclaim.